Insert suggestions into code

 Note

-The Cyclic movement through the suggestion list option is disabled by default.
-It can be enabled as follows:
+The Cyclic movement through the suggestion list option is off by default.
+It can be turned on as follows:

 1. Go to the SQL Complete menu, select Options.